[Voor NEDERLANDSE site, klik "Nederlands" in balk bovenaan de pagina]

 The European relatives of the victims (including the Hungarian) were told that nothing or no one was found.

 In 2004 the Hungarian Government set aside a sum of 100 million HUF (approximately € 400,000) for the location of the aircraft and repatriation of the remains on board of the plane.
-Until now such activities have not been initiated.
+To this day such activities have not been deployed.

 This site aims at gathering information, findings and news on the lost Malev 240.